-From Unlikely to Undeniable: Pettit’s Championship Run Ends With State Title
+From Unlikely to Undeniable: Pettit’s Championship Run End With State Title

 Photo by Joe Martin | Coverage by Marco Morales